imclerran/roc-start/repository/GET_LISTED.md

 # alias: the short name you want to appear in the app header when your package or platform is imported.
 Should begin with a lowercase letter and include no symbols.

-# platform: a roc styel Boolean value indicating whether or not your package is a platform.
+# platform: a roc style Boolean value indicating whether or not your package is a platform.
 ```

 Please ensure that you add your package in alphabetic order, by repo-name first, then by username.